DataFire/Integrations/integrations/generated/google_calendar/README.md

   * comment `string`: The attendee's response comment.
 Optional.
   * displayName `string`: The attendee's name, if available.
 Optional.
   * email `string`: The attendee's email address, if available.
 This field must be present when adding an attendee.
 It must be a valid email address as per RFC5322.
   * id `string`: The attendee's Profile ID, if available.
-It corresponds to theid field in the People collection of the Google+ API
+It corresponds to the id field in the People collection of the Google+ API
   * optional `boolean`: Whether this is an optional attendee.
 Optional.
 The default is False.
   * organizer `boolean`: Whether the attendee is the organizer of the event.
 Read-only.
 The default is False.
   * resource `boolean`: Whether the attendee is a resource.
 Can only be set when the attendee is added to the event for the first time.
 Subsequent modifications are ignored.
 Optional.
 The default is False.